Jeep-Eagle: History

+Eagle

 Upon completion of the merger, Chrysler rebranded the Renault Medallion under the Eagle marque and discontinued the Renault Alliance, Encore, and GTA models.
 AMC's dealers continued to market and service the popular Jeep light-truck brand.
 They also were responsible for selling the new Eagle Premier, which Renault and AMC had been working on since 1982 and were originally planning on releasing in 1987 before the merger.
+The four-door sedan was manufactured at the new AMC plant in Canada from September 1987 (for the 1988 model year) until December 1991 (for the 1992 model year).
+Upon its release, the Eagle Premier was described as "a world-class car" by automotive journalists and was praised for its "... incredible 122 cubic feet of interior room..." along with "European handling."
+A review in the October 1987 issue of Popular Mechanics magazine praised its "...state-of-the-art electronics..."

 The newly established Jeep-Eagle Division business strategy was to increase Jeep production and focus more money on marketing.
-The new "Eagle marketing umbrella" also marketed versions of vehicles produced by Diamond-Star Motors.
+From 1988, the new "Eagle marketing umbrella" also marketed versions of vehicles produced by Diamond-Star Motors.

 Chrysler hoped to make Jeep-Eagle their "specialty division," selling products distinctly different from the K-car-based products.
 The Eagle passenger cars were supposed to try to capture import buyers.
 However, they evolved from the innovative, full-sized Premier and the imported mid-sized Medallion into a hodgepodge of cars developed between Chrysler and Mitsubishi.

-Eventually, many Eagle-branded automobiles were duplicated at Dodge and Chrysler-Plymouth dealerships.
+The Eagle Summit, a rebadged second-generation Mitsubishi Mirage, joined the Dodge Colt and Plymouth Colt starting in 1989 as Chrysler wound down the assembly of its subcompact Plymouth Horizon and Dodge Omni twins and to replace the Renault Alliance discontinued in 1987.
+In Canada the Summit range were sold as the Eagle Vista.
+The Eagle Summit line continued through the extent of the Mirage's fourth generation, which ended in 1996.

+Using their own designs and the AMC/Renault Eagle Premier platform, Chrysler released the Eagle Vision and almost-identical (first-generation) Chrysler Concorde in 1992.
+The Vision was built until 1997 and was exported to Europe as the Chrysler Vision.
+The sedan model earned itself Automobile Magazine's Automobile of the Year in 1993.
+The Vision ultimately became the only Eagle-brand model to be wholly designed and built in-house by Chrysler.

 Chrysler made a good-faith effort to give the Eagle brand an identity by offering an all wheel drive (AWD) Eagle Talon, basically a badge engineered Mitsubishi Eclipse AWD, however sales were hindered by marketing missteps.